Restore System State to Windows Server

 Troubleshoot failed System State restore

-If the previous process of applying System State does not complete successfully, use the Windows Recovery Environment (Win RE) to recover your Windows Server.
+If the previous process of applying System State doesn't complete successfully, use the Windows Recovery Environment (Win RE) to recover your Windows Server.
 The following steps explain how to recover using Win RE.
-Use This option only if Windows Server does not boot normally after a System State restore.
+Use this option only if Windows Server doesn't boot normally after a System State restore.
 The following process erases non-system data, use caution.

 Boot your Windows Server into the Windows Recovery Environment (Win RE).

 From the Advanced Options screen, select Command Prompt and provide the server administrator username and password.

 When you open the command prompt in administrator mode, run following command to get the System State backup versions.

 Wbadmin get versions -backuptarget:<Volume where WindowsImageBackup folder is copied>:

 Run the following command to get all volumes available in the backup.